 Hyperbaric Oxygen Therapy, or HBOT, has been used for several decades to heal chronic wounds, accelerate healing, and stimulate the immune system by increasing oxygen levels in the body.
 Recent studies are finding that HBOT has a favorable impact on cancer as well.
-Here are 10 ways Hyperbaric Oxygen Therapy treats cancer.
+Here are 10 benefits of hyperbaric oxygen therapy.

 What Is Hyperbaric Oxygen Therapy?

 Hyperbaric Oxygen Therapy (HBOT) is the administration of oxygen under pressure, with a minimum pressure being key.
 Pressure at sea level is 1 atmosphere, meaning the amount of pressure the atmosphere exerts on a body.
 In order for HBOT to be therapeutic, the pressure must exceed this number.
 In fact, the pressure must be 1.4 times the pressure that is sensed at the surface of Earth for it to be considered hyperbaric oxygen.

 Typical oxygen pressures used in HBOT fall within atmospheric ranges of 1.5 to 3, with 2.21 atmospheres being commonly used in clinics offering HBOT.
 This pressure is equal to 40 feet of sea water if you were scuba diving at a depth of 40 feet.
 Atmospheric pressures above 1.5 cost more in terms of price.
 HBOT modalities, such as Mild Hyperbaric Therapy (mHBOT), that use lower amounts of oxygen (95%) with atmospheric pressures in the range of 1.3, have a more affordable price tag, and don’t require a doctor’s order.